UMAprotocol/UMIPs/UMIPs/Guide-to-writing-a-price-identifier-UMIP.md

 2. Does the value of this collateral currency match the standalone value of the listed quote currency?

 3. Is your collateral currency already approved to be used by UMA financial contracts?
 If no, submit a UMIP to have the desired collateral currency approved for use.
-View [here](https://docs.umaproject.org/uma-tokenholders/approved-collateral-currencies) to see a list of approved collateral currencies.
+    - View [here](https://docs.umaproject.org/uma-tokenholders/approved-collateral-currencies) to see a list of approved collateral currencies.

 <br>

 ### **Collateral Decimals** - [DECIMALS]
 <br>
 1. How many decimal places does your desired collateral currency have?

->>> a.
-Price identifiers need to be automatically scaled to reflect the units of collateral that a price represents.
+-  Price identifiers need to be automatically scaled to reflect the units of collateral that a price represents.
 Because of this, the amount of decimals that a price is scaled to needs to match the used collateral currency.

-> **Example**
+**Example**

-> USDC has 18 Decimals (obtained [here](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48)).
+USDC has 18 Decimals (obtained [here](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48)).

 <br>

 ### **Rounding** - [DECIMALS ROUNDED]
 <br>
 1. What decimal place should the price identifier be rounded to by UMA tokenholders when submitting price data to the DVM?

->>**Note** - this should always be less than or equal to the `Intended Collateral Currency` field.
+- **Note** - this should always be less than or equal to the `Intended Collateral Currency` field.

 <br>

->>**Example**
+**Example**

->>Round to 3 decimal places.
+Round to 3 decimal places.

->>If the price is .0235, then this would be rounded up to .024.
+If the price is .0235, then this would be rounded up to .024.
 If the price is .02349, then this would be rounded down to .023.

 <br>